ABGG-UGA/blupf90-public/archive/md/message_list.md

 - [826](0826.md): Degrees of Belief in GIBBS1F90 by gopal_gowane Jun 6, 2017
 - [825](0825.md): Re: [blupf90] Re: maternal permanent environment in airemlf90 by gopal_gowane Jun 6, 2017
 - [824](0824.md): restart an analysis by evelynpmalfonzo Jun 2, 2017
-- [823](0823.md): custom kinship matrix in SNP effect estimation by richard.bernstein@hu-berlin.de May 31, 2017
+- [823](0823.md): custom kinship matrix in SNP effect estimation by richard.bernstein@...
+May 31, 2017
 - [822](0822.md): Re: [blupf90] Re: maternal permanent environment in airemlf90 by Ignacy Misztal May 30, 2017
 - [821](0821.md): Re: maternal permanent environment in airemlf90 by gopal_gowane May 29, 2017
 - [820](0820.md): maternal permanent environment in airemlf90 by gopal_gowane May 29, 2017